wrussell1999/demo-countdowns-app/README.md

-# Hackathon Demo Countdown Controls
+# Demo Countdown - Controls (Flutter)

-Flutter app that controls Firebase
+Controller for the Hackathon Demo Countdown app to control the data inside of Firebase.

 ## Setup